 Who Has Schizophrenia?

-Just over 1 percent of the people in the United States have schizophrenia.
+Over one percent of the people in the United States have schizophrenia.
 Men and women are at equal risk of developing schizophrenia, and it can happen at any age.

 Most people develop symptoms between the ages of 16 and 25 and this can occur suddenly, or there can be early signs of the disorder.
 Schizophrenia is rare in children under 12 and can be very hard to identify in the early phases.
 People do not usually develop symptoms past the age of 45.